-The NBFC Account Aggregator License permits financial institutions to digitally share data about their clients.
-Companies applying for this license must register under the Companies Act 2013 and possess essential capital structure, while the general character of administration should not harm the public interest.
+The NBFC Account Aggregator License permits financial institutions to share data about their clients digitally.
+Companies applying for this license must register under the Companies Act 2013 and possess a minimum capital structure, while the general character of their administration should not harm public interest.

 NBFC compliance must establish and implement a board-approved policy for responding to and resolving customer grievances within one month and deploy excess investments in non-tradable instruments.